 At that time, there was a scenario in which the owner denied the building of a basement.
 I think as a designer, one should have a sense of responsibility and mission, truly consider the interests of the owner and the future operation of the temple.
 The basement is a practical necessity in order to meet the need for storage space.

 At that time, there were few similar projects in China where there was a lack of construction experience.
 For example, there was a prominent contradiction in the joint/cohesion between concrete construction and wood construction.
-The fact is that the interconnection error of concrete construction was centimeter level, while that of wood construction was millimeter level.
+The fact is the accuracy of wood construction is very high compared to concrete.
+Whereas you often see tolerance issues in centimetres with built RC, in wood construction misalignment issues are only occur in millimetres and are hence easy to repair.
 Later, the connection problem was solved due to recalculation and adjustment.

 Which projects do you think reflect the future development trend of wood constructions?
 What do you think is the biggest challenge for wood buildings at the moment?
 Compared with steel construction and concrete construction, what is the greatest opportunity for the development of the wood construction industry?

 I think anything is possible.
-Relatively speaking, wood itself is a healthy and organic building material, and will be applied to more scenarios, especially in cultural, educational, healthy and religious buildings.
+Relatively speaking, the wood itself is a healthy and organic building material and will be applied to more scenarios, especially in cultural, educational, healthy and religious buildings.

 The biggest challenge, I think, lies in policy and economy.
-Policy factor comes first, as favorable national policies have a great and positive impact on the development of the wood constructions sector.
-Economic factor comes second, as the market determines the price.
+Policy factor comes first, as favourable national policies have a great and positive impact on the development of the wood constructions sector.
+The economic factor comes second, as the market determines the price.
 The unbalanced local economic development and different local bidding policies directly or indirectly affect the choice of wood construction.

 How do you think the development of modern wood construction will be integrated into the industrialization of construction?